honhwa/Roslynator/docs/cli/doc-command.md

 **`[--include-all-derived-types]`**

 Indicates whether all derived types should be included in the list of derived types.
 By default only types that directly inherits from a specified type are displayed.
-Default value is `false`.

 **`[--include-ienumerable]`**